falconry/token-bucket/README.rst

   replenished gradually, rather than being immediately refilled at the beginning of each epoch as is common with simple fixed window counters.
-* Burst duration can be explicitly controlled
+* Burst duration can be explicitly controlled.

 Moving window algorithms are resistant to bursting, but at the cost of additional processing and memory overhead vs. the token bucket